petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 though it took a very complex setup to do so.

-If we take a look at one of the functions that plotted results from experiment and 4 different CFD setups, we can see how each subproject was used to create something new:
+If we take a look at one of the functions that plotted results from experiment and 4 different CFD setups, we can see how each subproject, each with its own uniquely named Python package, was used to create something new:

 ```python